Easy Fall Decorating Ideas: Cozy Layers Without the Overhaul

 I’m a huge fall person, and the older I get, the more I realize I’m not alone.

-There’s something irresistible about slowing down, cooler air, and cozy layers begging to be lived in.
+There’s something so irresistible about slowing down, cooler air, and cozy layers begging to be lived in.
 All the best holidays and so many gatherings are just around the corner.

 My favorite thing about this season is the gear-up for it.
 I love decorating our home year-round, but there’s something extra special about fall and Christmas.